 Accessible Yoga Training

-Sample modified Yoga classes, either on the floor, in a chair, or in a bed.
+- Sample Accessible Yoga classes, either on the floor, in a chair, or in a bed

-Overview of common medical conditions such as diabetes, arthritis, respiratory diseases, cancer, HIV/AIDS, and heart disease.
+- Overview of common medical conditions, such as diabetes, arthritis, respiratory diseases, cancer, H.I.V./AIDS, heart disease, and more

-A review of some of the major impacts of aging on the physical body.
+- Review of some of the major impacts of aging on all the systems of the body

-How to empower people with disabilities by giving them a deep understanding of the Yoga teachings.
-Includes study of the Yoga Sutras of Patanjali and the Bhagavad Gita.
+- Methods for empowering people with disabilities by giving them a deep understanding of the Yoga teachings

-How to make the subtle practices available for all students, regardless of ability.
+- Strategies for making the subtle practices of pranayama (breathing exercises) and meditation available for all students, regardless of ability

-How to build a strong community among Yoga students to support the individual, transformational process of Yoga.
+- Guidance on building a strong community among Yoga students to support the transformational process of Yoga